-In the first instance the form will be assessed by a member of the Housing Register Team who will decide if there are grounds for the applicant to be prioritised on a medical basis.
-Any applicant who completes the Medical Self Assessment Form will be asked to authorise contact with their GP or other medical practitioner if necessary in order to verify or obtain further information about their medical condition.
+In the first instance this information will be assessed by a member of the Housing Register Team who will decide if there are grounds for the applicant to be prioritised on a medical basis.

 The Council may decide to seek further advice on the applicant's condition and how this affects their housing circumstances from the Council's Independent Medical Advisor.